ApolloAuto/apollo/docs/quickstart/apollo_1_0_quick_start_developer.md

 You get access and install the pre-built kernel with the following commands.

-1. Download the release packages from the release section on github
+1. Download the packages from the release section on github
 ```
 https://github.com/ApolloAuto/apollo-kernel/releases
 ```
 2. Install the kernel
-After having the release package downloaded:
+After having the package downloaded:
 ```
 tar zxvf linux-4.4.32-apollo-1.0.0.tar.gz
 cd install